85jo/QuizGameProjectCTEC295/readme.txt

 Also OpenTriviaDB API won't populate links and categories.
 Had to use the developer links that doesn't diffrentiate categories.
 Will look into a different Trivia API if necessary.

+Got user icons from thenounproject.com.
+I just got a few to put in the user icon box.